Anishshetty124/skill-swap/Readme.md

 -----

-### 🤔 Why SkillSwap?
+### 🤔 Why skill4skill?

-In a world of expensive online courses and passive learning, SkillSwap offers a dynamic, community-driven alternative.
+In a world of expensive online courses and passive learning, skill4skill offers a dynamic, community-driven alternative.

   * **Breaks Financial Barriers:** Instead of money, the currency is your own knowledge.
 It creates an accessible ecosystem where learning is not limited by a user's financial status.
   * **Fosters Active Learning:** By teaching others, users reinforce their own understanding.
 This two-way exchange promotes deeper learning and mastery.
   * **Builds Community:** The platform is designed to connect people.
 From proposals to real-time chat, every interaction is a step towards building a supportive network of learners and mentors.
-  * **Modern & Secure:** Built with industry-standard practices, SkillSwap provides a safe, reliable, and modern user experience that users can trust.
+  * **Modern & Secure:** Built with industry-standard practices, skill4skill provides a safe, reliable, and modern user experience that users can trust.

 -----